-Client: Brookfield Residential, a land developer and builder
+Client: Brookfield Residential, a developer and builder

 Objective: Attract the attention of qualified homebuyers and achieve 1,500 interest list sign-ups prior to the grand opening.